Performador/Pickery/README.md

 ## Meta data: AWS DynamoDB

 We store the asset meta data in DynamoDB.
-Asset meta data is a JSON document that contains:
+Asset meta data is a JSON document that contains meta data associated with the asset:

 - Asset dimentions, duration (pixel size, duration in seconds)
 - Creation date